zeguicosta/zeguicosta/README.md

 ## Hello!
-I'm Jose Guilherme
+I'm Guilherme Costa

 ### At the moment
 - Software Engineering FIAP
-- Artificial Intelligence Intern
+- AI Intern
+- Founder and Web Developer at VANT – a digital studio focused on high-performance websites

 <br>